kevinwatson/rails-microservices-book/100-chapter-09.md

 Let's get started by creating a builder Dockerfile and Docker Compose file.
 We'll use the Dockerfile file to build an image with the command-line apps we need, and we'll use a Docker Compose configuration file to reduce the number of parameters we'll need to use to run each command.
 The alternative is to simply use a Dockerfile and related `docker` commands.

-Create the following Dockerfile file in the `~/projects/rails-book` directory.
+Create the following Dockerfile file in the `rails-microservices-sample-code` directory.
 We'll use the name `Dockerfile.builder` to differentiate the Dockerfile we'll use to generate new rails services vs the Dockerfile we'll use to build and run our Rails applications.

 Note: The first line of a file is the `cat` command, used here to easily reference the file path and the file contents.